-Step 1: Review your eligibility criteria, visa conditions and document checklist on the DHA website and the BSMQ website.
-Ensure you meet both the DHA criteria and BSMQ criteria, and have all your documentation ready before you apply.
+Step 1: Review your eligibility criteria, visa conditions and document checklist on the HA website and the BSMQ website.
+Ensure you meet both the HA criteria and BSMQ criteria, and have all your documentation ready before you apply.

 Step 2: For Queensland state nomination, submit an Expression of Interest (EOI) through SkillSelect.
 Please ensure all information is included in your EOI.
 Preference will be given to applicants who select “Queensland” as their nominating state of choice over applicants who select ‘ANY’ state.

-Step 3: BSMQ only assesses EOIs that meet the DHA and BSMQ criteria.
+Step 3: BSMQ only assesses EOIs that meet the HA and BSMQ criteria.
 You will receive an invitation to lodge an application with BSMQ.
-You will be requested to provide the following documents which are to be uploaded electronically through the Document Portal link provided in your invitation email.
+You must provide the following documents which are to be uploaded electronically through the BSMQ Document Portal link provided in your invitation email.

 - QLD State Nomination Application Form